timo2o1o/datasett/DataSettSln/DataSettMetamodel/README.md

 - **BusinessDomain**: Represents a business domain that can contain business objects and relations.
 Supports hierarchical structure.
 - **BusinessObject**: Represents a business entity with a collection of attribute sets.
 - **AttributeSet**: Groups related attributes that belong to a business object.
-- **AttributeSetMapping**: Maps business attributes to physical source attributes, enabling data integration.
+- **BusinessConceptMapping**: Maps business attributes to physical source attributes, enabling data integration.
 - **BusinessObjectRelation**: Defines relationships between business objects.
 - **BusinessObjectRelationItem**: Represents individual items in a business object relationship.
 - **HistoryType**: Defines how historical data should be handled.